fouric/lightning-cd/README.md

 Installation
 ------------

 Merely copy lightning.py to someplace convenient and add an alias to it, like so.
-Lightning returns a directory after most commands, so an alias such as

-alias li='cd `python ~/code/lightning-cd/lightning-cd.py`'

-will allow you to jump into directories in addition to editing files.
+Lightning takes as its first argument the full path of a file that it writes a directory path to when quitting.
+If your alias is set up like the below, then you should be able to use Lightning to change your shell's current working directory:

+alias li='python ~/code/lightning-cd/lightning-cd.py ~/.lightningpath && cd `cat ~/.lightningpath`'

 Usage
 -----